 The tree is considered to be a Brahman and worshiped daily after the morning bath.

 The Aswattha is allegorical.
-Each tree is believed to arise from an unperceived root which is emblematic of the body and it springs from the god-head.
+Each tree is believed to arise from an unperceived root which is emblematic of the body and it springs represent the head of the deity.

 The tree is considered to be Vishnu himself and at the same time Vishnu is believed to have been born under it.
 That is the reason why the tree or its branches are never cut unless it is for worship.

-A ceremony called Aswattha Pratishta or the consecration of the Aswattha is performed to transform the tree into a divinity by-inducing Vishnu into it Brahmanas believe that untold blessings will be showered upon anyone who performs this ceremony.
+A ceremony called Aswattha Pratishta or the consecration of the Aswattha is performed to transform the tree into a divinity by inducing Vishnu into it.
+Brahmanas believe that untold blessings will overcome anyone who performs this ceremony.

 Even though the tree is mainly associated with Vishnu, some consider Shiva as the patron deity of the tree.

-Brahmanas worship the Aswattha during their daily evening prayer.
+Brahmanas worship the Bodhi during their daily evening prayer.
 They go to the tree and facing east repeat a prayer and sing hymns in praise of the tree which says: